latorreandrea/mole-catching/README.md

   - used to style the markup and create custom styling.

 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
-  - used to help create some interactive elements such as the hamburger icon, modal submit function, read more button and dark mode.
+  - used to create the scripts to make the game functional.

 - [Google Developer tools](https://developers.google.com/web/tools/chrome-devtools/)
   - to help solve a bug and help style my elements before writing code.

 - [Google Fonts](https://fonts.google.com/)
-  - used to import the font style and help create a unique brand.
+  - used to import the font style.

 - [GitHub](https://github.com/)
   - used to store the source code and repository.